R.A.F.T.

 The result of inflammation in microscopic areas of the brain is that Astrocytes and Microglia react to the long term firing of embedded nerve cells by producing inflammatory molecules called cytokines.
 This in tern provokes the nerve cells to continue firing.
 Ultimately through changes in the nerve cells DNA and RNA more of the main pain neurotransmitter, Substance-P is produced.
 When this increase in Substance-P is sent to nerve endings the brain cells dedicated to processing pain increased three to five fold.
 The majority of this excessive Substance-P is sent down nerve shafts, backwards through synapses and released into the painful areas in the body, overwhelming the unit-inflammatory response, resulting in more inflammation and a positive feedback loop promoting pain persistence.

-Neuroplastic Transformation workbook.
+Look at the writing under the R.A.F.T. graphic on page 9 of the Neuroplastic Transformation workbook.
 Review the description of the four phases of treatment, Rescue, Adjustment, Functionality and Transformation.
 Like the picture of the raft full of paddlers, it takes a team to wend through these phases and there are likely to be many treacherous traps along the way to prevent ending persistent pain’s fury.
 Diligent and relentless work will overcome obstacles.